-Jessica Simpson Said She & Justin Timberlake Kissed Once & I Can't Deal
+Jessica Simpson Revealed She & Justin Timberlake “Shared A Nostalgic Kiss”

 Prepare for the early 2000s version of yourself to freak out, because during the Jan.
 29 episode of Jimmy Kimmel Live, Jessica Simpson revealed she and Justin Timberlake kissed.
 The two first crossed paths when Simpson auditioned to be part of The Mickey Mouse Club cast as kids.
 While she didn't wind up making the cut for the show, she did keep in touch with some of the cast members.
 "Throughout life, we all found our way back to each other in ways because we were in the same circuit," she explained to Kimmel.
 One of those cast members just so happened to be Timberlake, who Simpson told Kimmel she knew "very well."